erkin/ponysay/README.md

 __A:__ The pony files are in fact mostly a bunch of selected [browser ponies](//web.student.tuwien.ac.at/~e0427417/browser-ponies/ponies.html), converted using [util-say](//github.com/maandree/util-say), Other are taken from desktop ponies, and the others are created specifically for ponysay.

+__Q:__ This project look like abandoned...
+__A:__ Well, most dev and controbutors has moved to more time consuming tasks so our time has been reduced, but we accept most PR for bugfixs and ponies (correctly builded) and we're still looking for bug and fixes, so stay tunned for the next release or pushes to the git.

 The [PDF manual](//github.com/erkin/ponysay/blob/master/ponysay.pdf?raw=true) should answer most of your questions.